Nadège Vanhée’s Return to the Equestrian Logic of Objects

 source: Vogue Runway

-The front flap covers roughly three-quarters of the bag’s body and is secured by Electrum hardware, whose curved shape appears to hook elegantly over the flap.
-This hardware treatment creates a subtle sculptural accent without disrupting the bag’s restrained aesthetic.
+The front flap covers roughly three-quarters of the bag’s body and is secured by Electrum hardware, whose curved shape hooks elegantly over the flap.
+The hardware treatment creates a subtle sculptural accent without disrupting the bag’s restrained aesthetic.

-Presented in shades such as Black, Deep Blue, and Rouge Sellier, the design reflects Hermès’ ability to introduce new silhouettes while maintaining a disciplined visual language.
+Presented in shades such as Black, Deep Blue, and Rouge Sellier, the design reflects Hermès’ ability to introduce new silhouettes while keeping a disciplined visual language.

 – Flap Shoulder Bag